TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-systems.md

 Breaches are a stark reality in today's cybersecurity landscape.
 Instead of assuming that a segregated network is impenetrable, apply defence-in-depth and set appropriate security controls.

-## Software Components and the Supply Chain
+## Software components and the supply chain

 The events this year (2024) highlight how third-party components and underlying infrastructure (dubbed "the supply chain") can pose heavy risks to security.
 Let's have a quick recap: